 MOD IAP/7A19/3

 5.530A Unless otherwise agreed between the administrations concerned, any station in the fixed or mobile services of an administration shall not produce a power flux-density in excess of −120.4 dB(W/(m2 · MHz)) at 3 m above the ground of any point of the territory of any other administration in Regions 1 and 3 for more than 20% of the time.
-In conducting the calculations, administrations should use the most recent version of Recommendation ITU-R P.452 (see Recommendation ITU-R BO.1898).
-(WRC-12)
+In conducting the calculations, administrations should use the most recent version of Recommendation ITU-R P.452 (see also the most recent version of Recommendation ITU-R BO.1898).
+(WRC-15)

 Reasons: While Recommendation ITU-R P.452 is not incorporated by reference, it appears the same intention is for Recommendation ITU-R BO.1898.
 Also, use of the word “see” could cause some ambiguity in the status of its reference.
 It is proposed to modify the linking language to clarify its status in accordance with Annex 2 to Resolution 27.